Mark up attachments in your notes on Mac

 To rotate the item to the right, press and hold the Option key, then click until you’re done rotating the item.

 Hide part of an item.
 Drag the corner handles until just the area you want to keep is shown within the frame’s border.
 You can also drag the frame to reposition it.
 When you’re ready, click Crop.

-Annotate the item by sketching or drawing on it using your nearby iPhone or iPad.
-The Annotate tool appears blue when your device is connected; to disconnect your device, click the tool again.
+Annotate the item by sketching or drawing on it using your nearby iPhone or iPad .
+If both devices are nearby, click Annotate , then choose a device.
+The tool may appear highlighted to show your device is connected.
+To disconnect your device without using it, click the tool again.